koii-network/docs/quickstart/crawler/task-structure.md

 #### 3. **start()**

-Initializes the Twitter adapter and starts the Twitter Crawler.
+Initializes the adapter and starts the Crawler.

 #### 4. **stop()**

-Stops the Twitter Crawler.
+Stops the Crawler.

 #### 5. **getRoundCID(roundID)**